ibsaajadam/wcnf-chrome-extension/README.md

 This is a Chrome extension that autofills the checkout page for my person website - With Christ No Fear.

 ## Installation
-To use the Chrome extension, please follow the steps below:
+To use the Chrome extension, please first download code then follow the steps below:

 1. Install the Chrome browser
 2. Go to the address: `chrome://extensions`